codeplatoon-fullstack/installfest/Linux/README.md

-# Windows Installfest
+# Linux Installfest

 ## Prerequesites

-- Make sure Windows Update has been run recently
+- Make sure your system is up to date and run any 'check for updates' command that is built into the OS

 ## What we'll cover

 We are going to install everything that you will need for this course.
 Please do this in order!

 1. Visual Studio Code & `code`
-2. Windows Subsystem for Linux (WSL)
-3. Package Management
+2. Package Management
-4. Python
+3. Python
-5. Node
+4. Node
-6. Git
+5. Git
-7. Alisases
+6. Alisases
-8. PostgreSQL
+7. PostgreSQL

 ## Visual Studio Code & `code`

 There are many IDEs (integrated development environments) out there that developers can use.
 For our class, we're going to be using Visual Studio Code, a free IDE created by Microsoft.
 VSCode is a powerful, flexible editor that supports many different coding languages.
 VSCode is also highly extensible, with a rich ecosystem of plugins.

-- Download [Visual Studio Code](https://code.visualstudio.com/download) and click on the general Windows installer.
+- Download [Visual Studio Code](https://code.visualstudio.com/download) and click on the `.deb` installer (assuming you are on Ubuntu, otherwise you are on your own).
 - During install, VSCode will by default ask to add itself to your system's PATH envirnmental variable - keep this box checked!
 - This will allow you to open VSCode from the terminal using the command `code` like so: